DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Experimental Results

-From the results in Fig. \ref{fig_ab_KC_BA}, it is evident that compared to other two variants, KC-BA consistently achieves performance gains across all five consistency and realism metrics, while the entropy-based strategy present the worst performance.
-Intuitively, an effective BA strategy for GJSCC systems should account for the \textit{conditional generation difficulty} of different image contents.
+From the results in Fig. \ref{fig_ab_KC_BA}, it is evident that compared to the other two variants, KC-BA consistently achieves performance gains across all five consistency and realism metrics, while the entropy-based strategy presents the worst performance.
+Intuitively, an effective BA strategy for GenJSCC systems should account for the \textit{conditional generation difficulty} of different image contents.
 As revealed in large-scale generative model analysis \cite{bau2019seeing}, not all semantic classes are equally synthesizable: objects with complex geometric constraints or high intra-class variance are significantly harder for models to generate than texture-dominated objects.
 The poor performance of the entropy-based strategy can be attributed to the misalignment between entropy and generative difficulty.
 Standard entropy models tend to allocate excessive bandwidth to high-frequency textures (which have high statistical uncertainty but are easy for DiT to hallucinate) while under-allocating for structural semantics.
 In contrast, KC-BA better approximates the inherent semantic complexity of the image, free from the interference of high-frequency details.
-This misalignment meets our framework’s core principle of prioritizing semantic information during transmission for GJSCC systems.
-Although our method can not directly estimate the semantic information value, we believe it provides a valuable and practical direction for the future development of GJSCC systems.
+This misalignment supports our framework's core principle of prioritizing semantic information during transmission for GenJSCC systems.
+Although our method cannot directly estimate the semantic information value, we believe it provides a valuable and practical direction for the future development of GenJSCC systems.